 Taking online courses requires students engage in self-regulated learning behaviors, making note of upcoming assignments and preparing to complete them.
-Help students develop an awareness of managing their priorities, knowing that an online course differs from F2F.
+Help students develop an awareness of managing their priorities, knowing that an online course differs from F2f.
 Be sure to create that structure in D2L/BOLT content and settings.

 Encourage students to keep a planner in which they record all assignments, introduce them to the concept of the BU Study Cycle adapted from Louisiana State University.
 Here is a PPT of the Study Cycle (Google) adapted for different modalities including F2F that you can download and edit.
 Please email tale@bloomu.edu if you have difficulty downloading.
-This study cycle uses BU branding, and faculty at Mansfield and Lock Haven are encouraged to adapt to their mascots.